kranzky/insoluble/folly.md

 Mike's phone was hacked, revealing a compelling address.
 As they fished for more information, they were silenced, peering at the mounting evidence Mike had uncovered.
 On the screen, a subtle stream of dyed rice flowed.
 They finally achieved prevalent text recognition, feeling closer to their goal.

-"Mike, your intent looks opened a single door," said the protagonist, befriending the Princess who had a revealed connection to their unknown past.
-An intriguing common interest was discussed between them, and the Princess admitted, "We have learned of our similarities."
-Mike, with a serious tone, suggested further investigation into the matter.
-The group considered the implications of this newfound connection as their shared history weighed heavily on their decisions.
-The protagonist turned to the Princess and asked, "Should we trust her instincts in this situation?"

-"Mike confirmed, "It's just a single touch, and we're finished," as the group's confusion grew.
-The protagonist pondered the situation, unsure of the next step.
-The Princess urgently asked, "Are we ready?"
-Knowing time was of the essence, the protagonist made a bold decision.
-"Let's trust her plan," he said, determined to move forward.

 In the halls of the Mathematics Theatre, the group pointed out various music posters.
 The buzz of excitement rarely recalled, began to repeat itself in the air.
 Students in their gowns gathered in pairs, making the scene quite memorable.
 As they ate, a feared rumor spread rapidly from the top corner.

 Mike's spun around in massive astonishment.
 Carpeted flowers grew intensely everywhere.
 Mike found cheap tumblers, drank, and sat on a chair.